A Review of Diffusion-based Simulation-Based Inference: Foundations and Applications in Non-Ideal Data Scenarios: Diffusion model background

+where $\delta_t$ is a step size and $c$ denotes optional conditioning.
+In continuous-time implementations, ALD often appears as a \emph{corrector} within predictor-corrector samplers, refining proposals produced by an SDE/ODE predictor step~\cite{song_score-based_2021}.

-These two concepts round out The reverse-time process in continuous diffusion models.
+The probability flow ODE and ALD sampler concepts round out the reverse-time process in continuous diffusion models.
 However, a critical component remains: training the score network to accurately estimate the score function across noise levels.
 This is the focus of the next section.